Women are dramatically under-represented in the digital sector as compared with other UK industries – and their entry into the field is falling.

 4) Georgie Bottomley, co-founder, Ladies That UX @bottomley_g

-Bottomley is a UX designer who co-founded Ladies That UX in 2013 to bring female UXers and digital problem-solvers together in an informal environment to discuss their experiences, both good and bad.
+Bottomley is a UX designer who co-founded Ladies That UX in 2013.
+Her aim is to bring female UXers and digital problem-solvers together in an informal environment to discuss their experiences.
+Good and bad!

 Words of Wisdom